w3c-cg/solid/CONTRIBUTING.md

 1. Create a PR containing the agenda for the upcoming meeting with:
   * Title: "Add `YYYY-MM-DD` agenda and minutes"
-  * Description: "Request to merge in 24 hours following meeting."
   * Assignees: to yourself (or others)
   * Labels: "category: meeting"
 2. Copy the agenda to a collaborative editor, which would be used during the